elswob/Badger/README.md

 #### Subsequent data

-If you need to add more data just follow one of the two steps above and run the same command `./run_me.sh`.
+If you need to add more data just follow one of the two steps above and run the same command `runme`.
 This will identify the new files and add the data accordingly.

 ## Additional features